 1) Any amount of instruction would be useless and

-2) No two children on this planet could possibly be the same
+2) No two children on this planet are the same